-In seeking out new creative spaces and communities, establishing new venues and urban frontiers, artists generate public interest and investment, and are subsequently 'priced' out (and pushed out) of the places they create, along with the long-time residents of these communities who have called these 'new' neighborhoods 'home' for generations.
+In seeking out new creative spaces and communities, establishing new venues and urban frontiers, artists generate public interest and investment, and are often subsequently 'priced' out (and pushed out) of the places they helped create, along with the long-time residents of these communities who have called these 'new' neighborhoods 'home' for prior generations.

-Among citizens-particularly those in economically disadvantaged communities- 'development' is sought after, but 'gentrification' is feared.
+Among citizens-particularly those in economically disadvantaged communities-'development' is sought after, but 'gentrification' is feared.
+We will investigate the underlying structures of ownership -rent, rent stabilization, ownership, credit, mortgage- that facilitate displacement or bring stability.
 As artists and long-time community members feel increasing pressure from the rising cost of housing and services, urgent questions arise about what drives development and how to achieve a balance between development and stability, and between revitalization and respect for longstanding communities with rich, if often devalued, histories.

-The seminar will explore the idea of the colony, as it pertains to the gathering of like-minded people such as artists in cooperative art colonies, or communes with shared interest, but also as it relates to the emergence of a colonial tendency to occupy, subjugate and control the sites where the art venues are established.
+The seminar will explore the idea of the colony, as it pertains to the gathering of likeminded people such as artists in cooperative art colonies, or communes with a shared interest, but also as it relates to the emergence of a colonial tendency to occupy, subjugate and control the sites where the art venues are established.